 - Inspectors should evaluate how well the school’s provision helps pupils to develop skills, knowledge, and understanding to make healthy lifestyle choices.

 - Inspectors should consider how well the school’s personal and social education programme supports the development of the social and emotional skills of all pupils.

 - Inspectors should consider the extent to which the school provides effective opportunities for pupils to develop secure values, and to establish their spiritual and ethical beliefs.

-Estyn – Guidance handbook for the inspection of primary schools
+Estyn – Guidance handbook

 MPCT Young Leaders actively supports the Welsh Government’s new Curriculum for Wales, ‘Curriculum for Life’.
 The ethos and fundamental approach from MPCT Young Leaders equips learners with the necessary skill set to achieve in modern Wales.
 The new Curriculum for Wales aligns itself with the MPCT Young Leaders pedagogy, by placing high emphasis on preparing young people for life and supporting the four purposes that underpin the new curriculum.
 MPCT Young Leaders delivers a curriculum for life, through preparation for lifelong learning.